Questions

 I have less than three years professional experience.
 Am I eligible?

 Yes.
 You have either a minimum of three years professional experience or you have sufficient education.
-Having both is also possible, of course.
+Having both is also possible of course.

 Starting March 1, 2020, you're allowed to work in Germany having only two years of (verified) vocational training. -